 Q: Do you fund capital projects for organizations interested in buying land and developing affordable units.

 A: We do not provide grants for capital projects, but loans may be available through the Program Related Investment (PRI) direct lending program.
-Contact Chris Hubbard.
+For more information, contact Senior Program Officer for Housing Chris Hubbard.